AlertMend/AlertMend.io/public/blog/not-a-git-repository-or-any-of-the-parent-directories.md

 ---
-title: "not a git repository or any of the parent directories"
+title: "not a git repository or any of the parent"
-excerpt: "The dreaded \"not a git repository or any of the parent directories\" message can be a stumbling block for developers and system administrators alike"
+excerpt: "The dreaded \"not a git repository or any of the parent directories\" message can be a stumbling block for developers and system administrators alike."
 date: "2025-12-18"
 category: "DevOps"
 author: "AlertMend Team"
 keywords: "repository, parent, directories, DevOps, AlertMend AI, AIOps"
 ---

 # not a git repository or any of the parent directories